TeamMentor/TM_4_Static/content/terms-and-conditions/terms-and-conditions.md

 ##### Links

-The TEAM Mentor websites sites contain links to other Web sites over which we have no control.
-We are not responsible for the privacy policies or practices of other Web sites to which you choose to link from our Sites.
-We encourage you to review the privacy policies of those other Web sites so you can understand how they collect, use and share your information.
+The TEAM Mentor websites sites contain links to other websites over which we have no control.
+We are not responsible for the privacy policies or practices of other websites to which you choose to link from our Sites.
+We encourage you to review the privacy policies of those other websites so you can understand how they collect, use and share your information.

 ##### Aggregated Statistics